-It is highly recommend that visually-impaired students learn braille, as it simplifies reading and test-taking.
+I highly recommend that visually-impaired students learn braille, as it simplifies reading and test-taking.
 However, the fact is that only about 10% of blind people actually read braille.
 I am in the 90% of those who do not.
 My test-taking followed this procedure: I would take my test in a separate room with a reader who would read the questions to me, and I would dictate my answer.
 Because of these added logistics, I would get double time to take the test.

 I have heard stories of sight-impaired students being assigned test readers who did not speak English fluently.
 Specify to Disabilities Services that you need a reader who can pronounce everything accurately for the test to reflect your ability.

 I recommend connecting with your professors as soon as possible.
 Once I registered for a class, I would ask to meet with the professor to make sure that they were willing to work with me and the disabilities office to make their class accessible.
-I would bring up the fact that I often need to record lectures, and ask if they were willing to give me their powerpoint slides in advance.
+I would bring up the fact that I often need to record lectures and ask if they were willing to give me their powerpoint slides in advance.
 Sometimes I would even contact them before I chose to take their class.

 I have experienced the difference it makes when a professor is 100% on your side.
 My Organic Chemistry professor was so on point, he would send me all the lecture slides and presentation materials in advance so that I could go over them with a reader before class.
-This enabled me to mentally visualize the slides as he described them during lecture so that I could track with the material at the same speed as my peers.
+This let me mentally visualize the slides as he described them during the lecture so that I could track with the material at the same speed as my peers.

 Lectures and Presentations

 To prepare for attending lectures and presentations, I went over the advance recordings I had made of class readings, slides, and other lecture materials.
 By doing this, I prepared myself to mentally visualize what was conveyed during the lecture and to be an active participant alongside my fellow students.